-If safety is what interests you the most when it comes to picking the best international money transfer provider to Hong Kong, then all the providers we listed above are regulated by different financial institutions and should be safe to transfer money to Hong Kong with.
+If safety is what interests you the most when it comes to picking the best international money transfer provider from Canada to Hong Kong, then all the providers we listed above are regulated by different financial institutions and should be safe to transfer money from Canada to Hong Kong with.

 The ultimate guide on how to find the best exchange rates online

-Frequently asked questions when transferring money to Hong Kong
+Frequently asked questions when transferring money from Canada to Hong Kong